Pedro Téllez-Girón, 9th Duke of Osuna: Family

-After April 1787, when his father, the 8th Duke, Pedro Zoilo Téllez Girón y de Guzmán (27 June 1728 – 1 April 1787) died, he was a co-founder of a society for the promotion of national cultural consciousness, known as Sociedad Económica de Amigos del País (Madrid branch).
-His mother was really named María Vicenta Tellez-Girón (born 28 July 1735 – died ????), but even so he is known as a Pacheco, perhaps because of the extensive family connections between Téllez-Giróns and Pachecos since the 15th century.
+His father, the 8th Duke, was Pedro Zoilo Téllez Girón y de Guzmán (27 June 1728 – 1 April 1787) and his mother was María Vicenta de la Portería Pacheco Téllez-Girón (born 28 July 1735).

 In 1772, he married María Josefa Pimentel, 12th Countess-Duchess of Benavente.
 She was 15th Countess of Benavente, Grandee of Spain, 13th Duchess of Béjar, Duchess of Arcos, Duchess of Gandía and Duchess of Monteagudo, Princess of Esquilache and Marquise of Lombay, whose possessions and noble titles were absorbed thereto by the Osuna family.

 Military career

 Téllez-Girón held important commands during the War of the Pyrenees which began on 7 March 1793 and ended with the Peace of Basel on 22 July 1795.
 As a Lieutenant General, he commanded a column under Captain General Antonio Ricardos in the Battle of Mas Deu in the eastern Pyrenees on 19 May 1793.
 Soon after the battle, he transferred out of Ricardos' Army of Catalonia.
 He later fought in the western Pyrenees.
 In the fall of 1794, he was placed in charge of the defense of Navarre.
 The Army of the western Pyrenees under French General Bon-Adrien Jeannot de Moncey defeated his badly outnumbered troops in the Battle of Orbaitzeta in October 1794, though he was able to keep the French from capturing the city of Pamplona.